 In recent years, the Ghent Altarpiece, one of the most important masterpieces in the Western hemisphere, has been undergoing restorations carried out with minute precision.
 Most of the masterpiece will be ready by then, therefore Ghent wants to celebrate its very own treasure.
 St. Bavo's Cathedral will also mark the event with the opening of a brand-new visitor centre.
 Here, visitors are immersed in the turbulent and exciting history of the Ghent Altarpiece using virtual reality.

 At the same time, the Museum of Fine Arts in Ghent, where the Ghent Altarpiece has been carefully restored over the past few years, also honours the old master from Ghent.
 The exhibition is called 'Van Eyck.
 An optical revolution' and will set Van Eyck's oeuvre against those of his European contemporaries.
-Meanwhile, St. Nicholas' Church are taking an ultra-modern approach, by presenting a digital and musical reinterpretation of the Ghent Altarpiece with 'A Digital Tribute to Van Eyck'.
+Meanwhile, St. Nicholas' Church are taking an ultra-modern approach, by presenting a digital and musical reinterpretation of the Ghent Altarpiece with 'Lights on Van Eyck'.
 Using immersive video mapping, artist Mat Collishaw will bring a unique light show to the medieval church.